cosmos/sdk-tutorials/hellochain/tutorial/00-intro.md

 For this tutorial we are going to first build a "blank" application capable of only bank-like interactions and then add some arbitrary "hello world" functionality in the form of our `greeter` module.
+Nothing needs to be downloaded or cloned, we will create every file from scratch.

 ### Starter